-In the case of failed recovery, a client is evicted by the server and must reconnect after having flushed its saved state related to that server, as described in Client Eviction.
+In the case of failed recovery, a client is evicted by the server and must reconnect after having flushed its saved state related to that server, as described in Client Eviction, above.
 Failed recovery might occur for a number of reasons, including:

 - Failure of recovery

-- In Lustre 1.6, recovery fails if any previously-connected clients fail to participate in recovery, and all clients are evicted.
+- In Lustre 1.8, recovery fails if the operations of one client directly depend on the operations of another client that failed to participate in recovery.
+Otherwise, Version Based Recovery (VBR) allows recovery to proceed for all of the connected clients, and only missing clients are evicted.

 - Manual abort of recovery

 - Manual eviction by the administrator